ryan-mcclue/ryan-mcclue/src/mcu.md

-by default, as alter time scale, memory depth and sample rate automatically adjusted so that capture fills the screen acquire -> mem-depth increasing memory depth to max. will slow down scope
+by default, as alter time scale, memory depth and sample rate automatically adjusted so that capture fills the screen acquire -> mem-depth increasing memory depth to max. will slow down scope oscilloscope for timers and SPI?

 Use scope to check levels (logic analyser may just read 0), see if things look right, timing, noise, real-time, analogue

 logic analyser for long term patterns

+other tools:
+ * usb protocol analyser
+ * nrf dongle for BLE
+ * CANoe for ECUs

 DAC:
 DAC coupled with OpAmp can act as dynamically adjustable current source